simobevilacqua/BiWFA-GPU/README.md

 Compile the program biWFA.cpp with ```hipcc biWFA.cpp -o biWFA```

 #### Step 3:
 Run the executable passing the name of the file containing the sequences to align.
-Use the option -s to show the sequences and their optimal alignment score ```./biWFA filename.txt [-s]```
+Use the option -s to show the sequences and their optimal alignment score ```./biWFA sequences/sequences_xxx_x.txt [-s]```

 To run the version that allocates the wavefronts in shared memory modify headers/biWFA_shared.h and compile biWFA_shared.cpp